 - The Copyright Office: Like the USPTO, the Copyright Office is closed to the public.
 Copyright applications are being accepted online and some adjustments have been made where the rules require the submission of physical deposits.
 The Copyright Office also received new emergency authority to adjust or waive deadlines under the CARES Act and it has done so with respect to certain deadlines.
 A new fee schedule (with mostly increased fees) went into effect on March 20, 2020 despite the coronavirus pandemic.

-- Many foreign IP offices have extended deadlines.
-For example, the European Patent Office has extended all deadlines after March 15 until April 17, 2020, with the possibility of additional extensions.
+- Many foreign IP offices extended deadlines on multiple occasions, but those automatic deadlines are now expiring.
+For example, the European Patent Office has extended all deadlines after March 15 until June 2, 2020, with the possibility of additional extensions if the required showings can be met.

-- Additional extensions may follow for all of these offices depending on the circumstances.
+- There may be further changes for all of these offices depending on the circumstances.

 Small Business Guidance & Loan Resources under CARES Act 2020